Uninstall Nginx Completely on Debian/Ubuntu-Based Linux

 Cyrus Kao

-This guide will cover how to completely uninstall Nginx web server (including its dependencies, modules, configuration files and logs) on Debian/Ubuntu-based Linux distros (e.g. Linux Mint, Pop!_OS, Elementary OS).
+This guide will cover how to completely uninstall the Nginx web server (including its dependencies, modules, configuration files and logs) on Debian/Ubuntu-based Linux distros (e.g. Linux Mint, Pop!_OS, Elementary OS).
 It's useful when you're trying to reinstall a clean Nginx server.

 Nginx (/usr/sbin/nginx) running in the background